RedHat-Israel/ROSE/README.md

 ## Requirements

+Once we're in the ROSE directory, we need to verify we have pipenv installed.
-First we need to make sure we have pipenv installed:
+In order to make sure we have pipenv installed:

     pipenv --version